← Back to blog

 Validation

-Catch missing fields, wrong types, and invalid API payloads before they break your workflow.
+Validate JSON against a schema to catch missing fields, wrong types, and invalid API payloads before they break downstream workflows.

 {